Hebrews 11:8-10

 v.
 8

-From verse eight to the end of the chapter, the writer provides insight into the lives of those who exemplify endurance and hope.
-Beginning with Abraham, he illustrates faith via a synopsis of his Hebrew patriarchal heritage.
-He has previously referenced Abraham’s endurance and his inferiority to Melchizedek (6:13-15 & 7:4-10).
+From verse eight to the end of the chapter, the writer provides insight into the lives of those who emulate endurance and hope.
 Abraham was the progenitor of all “who are of faith” (Gal.
 3:7).
+Previously he has only referenced Abraham’s endurance and his inferiority to Melchizedek (6:13-15 & 7:4-10).
+Beginning with Abraham, he commences to illustrate faith via a synopsis of the patriarchal heritage.
 Believers become “Abraham’s descendants and heirs of the promise” (Gal.
 3:29).

 In this passage, the writer tells what Abraham left behind (v .8), how he lived (v.
 9), and what he anticipated (v.
 10).
-The terms Abraham agreed to severed family ties, caused him to abandon the land of his birth (Gen. 12:1) and to sojourn toward an unspecified destination.
-Following the Lord’s instructions made it impossible for Abraham to continue his former lifestyle.
+The terms he agreed to severed family ties, caused him to abandon the land of his birth (Gen. 12:1), and begin a pilgrimage.
+Following the Lord’s instructions made it impossible for him to continue his former lifestyle.
 As the “father of all who believe,” his obedience exemplifies a complete break with the old life (Rom.
 4:11).
 Like Abraham, we cannot be true disciples until we forsake everything and focus on future goals (Lk.
 14:33 & Col. 3:1).

 Abraham is known as “the friend of God” and is referred to more than three hundred times in Scripture (Isa.
 41:8 & Jas.
 2:23).
 He is first introduced to us as a descendant of Shem, Noah’s son (Gen. 11:10-27).
 Abraham was originally from the city of Ur in Chaldea, about 220 miles southeast of present day Baghdad.
-His father, Terah, was an idolater (Josh.
+His father, Terah, was an idolater: there is no mention of any communication with Jehovah (Josh.
 24:2).
-There is no mention of any communication between Terah and Jehovah.
-Why he moved his family to Haran we are not told.
-But it was there Terah died and Abraham received his call from God.
+Why he relocated in Haran we are not told, but there Terah died and Abraham received his divine commission.

-Faith allowed Abraham to be pulled toward an unknown destination.
 At age 75, God told him to leave Haran (Gen. 12:1-4).
-As a result of his obedience, he became a nomad for over a hundred years.
-His pilgrimage is proof that God depends upon the obedience of individuals in order to carry out His plans.
-Because of his positive response to the call of God, the world was blessed with the wonderful Jewish race.
+Faith drew him toward an unknown land and he became a nomad for over a hundred years.
+His story proves God depends upon the obedience of individuals in order to carry out His plans.
+Because of his positive response to the call of God, the world was blessed with the Jewish race.
 Abraham was a great man, but he was absolutely nothing without the One who called him.
-Although he risked everything on a journey that only the results could justify, he never lived to see everything his faith helped to produce.
+Although he risked everything on a pilgrimage only the results would justify, he never lived to see everything his faith helped to produce.

 v.
 9

 “Sojourned” (paroikein) means “to dwell among people as a transient.”
 The term refers to a foreigner who lives in another country as a resident alien.
 “Strange” is allotrian and identifies Canaan as a land which belonged to others.
-Abraham migrated to Canaan but never received the title deed to the Promised Land.
+Although Abraham migrated to Canaan, he never received the title deed to the Promised Land.
 He did not attempt to possess it, either by conquest or by entering into an alliance with its inhabitants.
-Neither did he buy an estate there, even though he was very wealthy (Gen. 13:2).
-The only parcel of ground in Canaan Abraham ever owned was the cave he bought in which to bury Sarah.
-When he purchased this land, he confessed to the sons of Heth, “I am a stranger and sojourner among you” (Gen. 23:4).
+He did not buy an estate there, even though he was very wealthy (Gen. 13:2).
+In fact, the only parcel of ground in Canaan we are sure Abraham owned was the cave he bought in which to bury Sarah.
+When he purchased this tomb, he confessed to the sons of Heth, “I am a stranger and sojourner among you” (Gen. 23:4).
 Only after Joshua crossed the Jordan River could the nation of Israel lay claim to the Promised Land.

-Abraham, Isaac and Jacob are mentioned as a trilogy, for they represent the entire patriarchal period in Canaan.
-The word “tabernacles” is “tents,” the emblems of a migratory people.
-The frail composition of tents proves them to be only temporary housing.
+Abraham, Isaac, and Jacob are mentioned as a trilogy, for they represent the entire patriarchal period in Canaan.
+The word “tabernacle” is “tent,” the emblem of a migratory people.
+The frail composition of tents makes them adequate as temporary housing.
 They have no foundations and offer little shelter from either weather or enemy attack.
 The nomadic lifestyle of these three patriarchs was a daily reminder of their common hope.
-Abraham died when Isaac was seventy-five and Jacob was a teenager.
+Abraham died when Isaac was seventy-five and Jacob was still a teenager.
 Neither his son nor his grandson inherited the promise from Abraham, but each later received the same promise directly from the Lord (Gen. 26:3 & 28:13).
 Although Abraham was assured he would inherit the land and father a great nation, he died without seeing either promise fulfilled.

 v.
 10

-Abraham’s faith is epitomized by what he actually sought.
+Jesus affirmed Abraham demonstrated his faith through obedience (Jn.
+8:39).
+James reaffirms how and why this patriarch put his faith into action (Jas.
+2:21-22).
+His obedience is also epitomized by what he sought.
 He looked past the promised terrestrial inheritance, anticipating a celestial inheritance as well.
-Seeking such a city means that Abraham saw beyond the entire future history of Israel.
+Seeking such a city means Abraham saw far beyond the future history of Israel.
 It is referred to as “the city of the living God” or “the New Jerusalem” (Heb.
 12:22; Gal.
 4:26; Rev. 3:12 & 21:2).
 The permanence of this city is compared with the impermanence of the patriarchal lifestyle.
 In contrast to the sandy floors of Abraham’s tents, the city he anticipated had a firm foundation.

-The Lord alone is the city’s Builder and Maker.
-“Builder” is technites; an architect, designer or craftsman.
+The Lord alone is the Builder and Maker of this city.
+“Builder” is technites; an architect, designer, or craftsman.
 “Maker” is demiourgos, a worker who frames or constructs.
-The writer’s point is that no human being either planned or constructed the heavenly city.
+Humans neither planned nor constructed the heavenly city.
 The hope of all Believers is a land of rest beyond the material realm.
-Heaven is a place prepared for those who are prepared for heaven.
+Heaven is a place prepared for those prepared for heaven.

 QUESTIONS: THE FAITH OF ABRAHAM